Laravel-Backpack/docs/4.0/crud-fields.md

 <a name="select_and_order"></a>
 ### select_and_order

-Display items on two columns and let the user drag&drop between them to choose which items are selected an which are not, and reorder the selected items with drag&drop.
+Display items on two columns and let the user drag&drop between them to choose which items are selected and which are not, and reorder the selected items with drag&drop.

 Its definition is exactly as ```select_from_array```, but the value will be stored as JSON in the database: ```["3","5","7","6"]```, so it needs the attribute to be cast to array on the Model: